Ismail al-Jazari: Saqiya chain pumps

 The first known use of a crankshaft in a chain pump was in one of al-Jazari's saqiya machines.
 The concept of minimizing intermittent working is also first implied in one of al-Jazari's saqiya chain pumps, which was for the purpose of maximising the efficiency of the saqiya chain pump.
 Al-Jazari also constructed a water-raising saqiya chain pump which was run by hydropower rather than manual labour, though the Chinese were also using hydropower for chain pumps prior to him.
 Saqiya machines like the ones he described have been supplying water in Damascus since the 13th century up until modern times, and were in everyday use throughout the medieval Islamic world.

 Interestingly, the depiction of the chain in al-Jazari's pump appears to be in the form of a Möbius strip, from long before the Möbius strip was first identified as an object of study in mathematics.

 Double-action suction pump with valves and reciprocating piston motion

-Citing the Byzantine siphon used for discharging Greek fire as an inspiration, al-Jazari went on to describe his version of suction pipes, suction pump, double-action pump, and made early uses of valves and a crankshaft-connecting rod mechanism, when he developed a twin-cylinder reciprocating piston suction pump.
+Al-Jazari described suction pipes, suction pump, double-action pump, and made early uses of valves and a crankshaft-connecting rod mechanism, when he developed a twin-cylinder reciprocating piston suction pump.
 This pump is driven by a water wheel, which drives, through a system of gears, an oscillating slot-rod to which the rods of two pistons are attached.
 The pistons work in horizontally opposed cylinders, each provided with valve-operated suction and delivery pipes.
 The delivery pipes are joined above the centre of the machine to form a single outlet into the irrigation system.
 This water-raising machine had a direct significance for the development of modern engineering.
 This pump is remarkable for three reasons: